 Close the Messenger Widget

-This will close the Messenger Widget, if it is currently opened.
+You can close the Messenger widget if it is currently open.

 gist.chat("close");